ai-bearing/ai-bearing.github.io/quotes.md

 David Hilbert, upon hearing a lecture about Hilbert spaces by John von Neumann

-> Ostensibly we live in three dimensions — don't tell the physicists I said that
+> Ostensibly we live in three dimensions — don't tell the physics people I said that

 Me